 I. The proposal.

 - Identification of themes or questions to be addressed and an explanation of their relevance to your area of concentration.

 - An explanation of what form your work will take, and an explanation of how that form will enable you to address your chosen themes or questions.

-- A discussion of how your project will make a contribution to geographic knowledge and understanding.
+- A discussion of how your project will make a contribution to knowledge and understanding in your major field.

 - A plan for presentation of your work.

 You will write your proposal in consultation with your advisor.
 Once your advisor has approved your proposal, a you can continue to the next stage of work.
 Your advisor may bring in a second reader to evaluate the merits of a proposal.